[Note - This is not a real episode of Star Trek Deep Space Nine but one

 +++: I was there: my name was indeed “Que” and I was considered a strange

 nomad, who just happened to be around.
 I decided to take upon myself

 the establishment of the [in Énglish] “civilisation” instead of the

 many different [in Énglish] “cultures”.

-but the children couldn’t care less.
+children couldn’t care less.

 +++: Back then, writing systems were still hideously complex, and practically

 no one used them.
 So I told the kids to come up with a good writing system.

 They decided to collect 26 symbols of the signature signs of some people